Nebyular/windows-build-certificate/README.md

 The tool will mainly be used for information gathering for System Administrators to troubleshoot and resolve issues.

 #### Note
-The coding on this isn't the greatest so there's plenty of ways to do certain methods more efficiently.
 The tool is not completed so certain features may also be missing/broken.
 No support is provided for this tool, use at your own risk.